primus/primus/README.md

 #### Server

-Primus has a built in auth hook that allows you to leverage the basic auth header to validate the connection.
+Primus has a built-in auth hook that allows you to leverage the basic auth header to validate the connection.
 To setup the optional auth hook, use the `Primus#authorize` method: